CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 Bash (the language) is powerful, yes, but it's also chock full of gotchas and footguns [^3] that can and will break your program if you're not extremely careful.
-Thankfully, these gotchas are documented, but bash will not warn you before doing something destructive, so it's extremely easy to do something terrible like accidentally blow away all your files.
+Thankfully, these gotchas are documented, but bash will not warn you before doing something destructive, so it's extremely easy to accidentally do something terrible like blow away all your files.
 That last part is not hyperbole, by the way: the Steam video game store had [a nasty bug](https://github.com/ValveSoftware/steam-for-linux/issues/3671) in a shell script caused by calling `rm -r ${STEAMROOT}/*` without checking whether the `STEAMROOT` variable was actually set.
-Unlike many other programming languages, bash lets you use variables without declaring them first, and will just expand uninitialised variables to NULL, which in this case caused the script to execute `rm -r /*` (the root directory) and deleted every file owned by the logged-in user.
+Unlike many other programming languages, bash lets you use variables without declaring them first, and will just expand uninitialised variables to NULL, which in this case caused the script to execute `rm -r /*` (the root directory) and deleted everything on the user's computer.

 [^3]: i.e. a language feature which seemingly only exists to allow you to shoot yourself in the foot.

 This is an extremely bad bug, but it's actually surprisingly common in shell scripts (even those written by experienced programmers).
 And this is just one gotcha among many.
-There's also the alphabet soup of special variables (e.g. `$?` which stores the status of the last run process, `$!` which stores the process ID of the last process), the difficulty of safely handling whitespace in variables or file-names (let alone newlines) and the fact that running commands in a pipe executes them in a subshell (so any variables you assign in a pipeline will be inaccessible to the calling process).
+There's also the alphabet soup of special variables (e.g. `$?` which stores the status of the last run process, `$!` which stores the process ID of the last process; you don't want to get these confused), the difficulty of safely handling whitespace in variables or file-names (let alone newlines) and the fact that running commands in a pipe executes them in a subshell (so any variables you assign in a pipeline will be inaccessible to the calling process).
 Note that I didn't call bash a *bad* programming language, merely an idiosyncratic one.
-Bash can be incredibly useful if you get it right, but even the best-written bash scripts tend to be very fragile to small changes in the execution environment.
+Bash can be incredibly useful if you get it right, but even the best-written bash scripts tend to be very fragile and liable to blow up in the user's face.

 So should you use complex bash scripts?
 It depends.
 For relatively short tasks like wrapping a pipeline (gluing several programs together) or setting up the execution environment for an HPC job then a bash script is the right tool for the job.
-But if you find yourself writing complicated branching logic, especially for a task you're likely to re-use or adapt multiple times, it might be best to avoid bash entirely to reduce the risk of the script blowing up in your face down the track.
+But if you find yourself writing complicated branching logic and fancy arithmetic, especially for a task you're likely to re-use or adapt multiple times, it might be safest to avoid bash entirely.

 Consider using Python instead: there are modules which allow you to access command-line utilities, manipulate files and processes and access remote resources.
-Python also has the benefit of robust unit testing frameworks and a more consistent syntax so it's easier to make more robust and reliable python scripts than the equivalent in bash.
+Python also has the benefit of a more consistent syntax and robust unit testing frameworks, making it safer and more reliable than the equivalent bash scripts.
 These two tutorials give a good overview:
 <https://medium.com/capital-one-tech/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989>,
 <https://stackabuse.com/executing-shell-commands-with-python/>.
 You can't do everything in Python, but
 for many complex tasks it's a better choice of tool than hacking together a huge shell script.
+If Python doesn't work for you, it's also worth considering using [Perl](https://www.perl.org/), which is extremely flexible and safer than bash.

-For the times when you *do* need to use bash, here are some important concepts and guidelines.
+For the times when you *do* need to use bash, here are some important concepts and guidelines to keep in mind.

 ### Common footguns to avoid
 There are many lists of bash [gotchas](https://tldp.org/LDP/abs/html/gotchas.html), [anti-patterns](https://brbsix.github.io/2015/11/29/bash-scripting-dos-and-donts/) and [pitfalls](https://mywiki.wooledge.org/BashPitfalls) on the internet.
-What follows are some of the more common (or destructive) ones to look out for:
+What follows are some of the more risky ones to look out for:

 - Consider using `set -ue` to prevent the use of uninitialised variables.
 - Check that the system you're running a script on *actually* has bash.
-It might only have the older `sh`, or forcibly re-direct `/bin/bash` to something weird like `zsh` or `ash`.
-It might have bash, but only have an old version, which will not work with scripts using newer features.
-This is far more common than you might expect.
+It might only have the older `sh`, or forcibly re-direct `/bin/bash` to something weird like `ash` or `dash`.
+Some systems only have ancient versions of bash, which will not work with scripts using newer features.
+This is far more common than you might expect (you're likely to encounter weird shells on really old servers, or in containers using lightweight Linux distributions as the base OS).
 - Command-line utilities like `awk`, `grep` or `rsync` can have subtly different options or usage on different Unix systems.
 For example, most (but not all) Linux distributions use "GNU Awk" (`gawk`), while macOS uses "New Awk" (`nawk`).
-Despite its name, "New Awk" is older than "GNU Awk", so there are several features which exist in `gawk` (on Linux) but are not available in `nawk` (on Mac).
+Despite its name, "New Awk" is older than "GNU Awk", so there are several features which exist on Linux but are not available in on Mac.
 This can cause scripts to break in unexpected ways.
 - All variables are global unless specified otherwise.
 They are not inherited by sub-processes (including subshells) unless `export`ed however.
 - Bash treats all data as strings of text unless you specifically request otherwise, meaning that